 How can international testing, inspection and certification bodies contribute?

-The China-Europe rail routes at the heart of China’s Belt and Road Initiative (BRI) provide direct trade links from Chengdu in southwest China to as far east as Hamburg in Germany and Milan in Italy.
+The China-Europe rail routes at the heart of China’s Belt and Road Initiative (BRI) provide direct trade links from Chengdu in southwest China to as far west as Hamburg in Germany and Milan in Italy.
 However, along the route, freight trains must switch between standard gauge tracks in China to wide gauge tracks in Russia and Belarus, and then back to standard gauge in Poland for most European Union Member States.
 It is this lack of consistency among standards that international testing, inspection and certification (TIC) bodies strive to eliminate.
 Lily Zhang of Bureau Veritas takes a look at how the BRI can benefit from the involvement of international TIC organisations in coordinating standards among participating countries.

 The world economy is undergoing a long period of adjustment and recovery due to the impact of the international financial crisis and, more recently, the pandemic.
 Scientific and technological progress, increases in population, economic globalisation and other major engines of economic growth over the past decades are now shifting gears, with their role in driving the world economy weakening significantly.
 A new round of growth drivers is still being fostered, and future economic development points have not yet formed.